Joystream/joystream/testnets/acropolis/specification/runtime/data-object-type-registry-module.md

 ### Content Creation

-For apps attempting to upload data, the choice of `DataObjectType` is a harcoded property. `DataObjectType` represents a *purpose*, i.e. a media cover image or some such.
+For apps attempting to upload data, the choice of `DataObjectType` is a hardcoded property. `DataObjectType` represents a *purpose*, i.e. a media cover image or some such.
 The uploading app knows exactly the purpose of each file to upload, and chooses the appropriate `DataObjectType` accordingly.